iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > No updated often enough<br> :date: __2021-01-01 11:34:07__

 > I have to say I'm really pissed off with this.
 There was a fault and it stopped working for a while, now I'm getting emails asking me to reinstall but with no link in the email (a no reply email address!).
 When you think Facebook manages literally billions of accounts, fully indexed and cross referenced, and these clowns can't cope with a simple database....
 I'm doing something else instead<br> :date: __2020-12-31 15:41:45__

-> Have been an enthusiastic user but sadly Tim Spector is misusing his data to make dangerous pronouncements.
-There are now better more accurate data sources available so the job here has been done...at this point users are just potential customers for Zoe's diet plans.<br> :date: __2020-12-31 15:22:05__

-> The app is broken...
-Loads to a white screen..
-Deleted and reloaded...
-Sign in then opens to a white blank screen again, unable to fill in any details...<br> :date: __2020-12-29 11:02:43__

-> COVID data for my region is out of alignment with PHE and worryingly the app shows a fall of ~500 from last week and PHE showing a rise of 158 (~39%).
-True the figures shown widely disagree but the trends should be consistent.
-The app appears to be making the area looking better than national statistics suggest.
-Is there a way to get the app to show both?<br> :date: __2020-12-28 08:12:31__

-> HELP!
-I've been logging every day but today after the 'splash' screen I just get an empty white screen and I can't do anything.
-Tried killing the app and restarting, uninstalling and re-installing but still no luck.<br> :date: __2020-12-24 12:11:50__

-> Won't let me enter previous Covid test info so can't use app.
-Obviously bug in it or an issue with my One Plus 6 phone??<br> :date: __2020-12-23 19:09:33__